 Who are we?

-We are King’s College London, an academic and technical partner of the Georgian Papers Programme.
+We are the partners of the Georgian Papers Programme with King’s College London and the Omohundro serving as academic partner, and William & Mary serving as academic and technical partner in regards to this website.
 If you need to contact us about this privacy notice, please write to the Georgian Papers Programme Academic Director, Arthur.Burns@kcl.ac.uk.

 Why do we process your personal information?

 We process your personal information in order to:

 - share your name, contact details (via an external website link you may provide), your institution and research interests with others in the King’s Friends Network

 - contact you with communications about the Georgian Papers Programme, upcoming fellowships and other opportunities available to the Network

 What is our ‘legal basis for processing’?

 Data protection legislation allows us to use your personal information in this way because you have actively given us your permission (or ‘consent’) through accepting the Terms of Service outlined when joining the King’s Friends Network.